(B) Significant Accounting policies

 iii.
 Debt instruments at amortized cost

-A 'debt instrument' is measured at the amortized cost if both the following conditions are met:
+A debt instrument is measured at amortized cost if both:

 a.
-The asset is held within a business model whose objective is to hold assets for collecting contractual cash flows, and
+It is held in a business model to collect contractual cash flows; and

 b.
-Contractual terms of the asset give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI) on the principal amount outstanding.
+Contractual terms give rise to cash flows that are solely payments of principal and interest (SPPI).

 iv.
 Debt instrument at FVTOCI

 a.
-The objective of the business model is achieved both by collecting contractual cash flows and selling the financial assets, and
+The business model objective is to collect contractual cash flows and sell the financial assets; and

 b.
-The asset's contractual cash flows represent SPPI.
+Contractual cash flows represent SPPI.

 v.
 Financial instrument at FVTPL

-Debt instruments included within the FVTPL category are measured at fair value with all changes recognized in the P&L.
+Debt instruments at FVTPL are measured at fair value, with all changes recognized in profit or loss.

 vi.
 Equity investments

-Equity instruments included within the FVTPL category are measured at fair value with all changes recognized in the P&L.
+Equity instruments at FVTPL are measured at fair value with changes recognized in profit or loss.

 vii.
 Derecognition

 a.
-The rights to receive cash flows from the asset have expired, or
+Rights to receive cash flows have expired; or

 viii.
 Impairment of financial assets

 a.
-Financial assets measured at amortized cost;
+Financial assets at amortized cost;

 ix.
 Financial assets measured as at amortized cost, contractual revenue receivables and lease receivables